 Reducing Plastics Pollution

-We promote a culture of reuse, repair, repurpose and sharing at the community level.
-We promote sharing libraries (such as tool libraries), Fix-It Fairs and programs to reuse materials.
+We’re facilitating a culture of reuse, repair, repurpose and sharing at the community level through projects such as the Repair Economy WA.
+We seek to reduce consumerism by promoting sharing libraries (such as tool libraries), Fix-It Fairs and programs to reuse materials.

 We work to get toxic chemicals out of our products, especially those that cause contamination at end of use.
+While we seek to promote a circular economy in which products can be re-circulated into useful items again and again, toxic chemicals must be off-ramped for the sake of human and environmental health.
+We want producers to use the fewest and least toxic chemicals in products (e.g., antibiotics in soaps, heavy metals in electronics; toxic plasticizers (phthalates) in a multitude of products).
 Examples include Teflon chemicals — per- and polyfluoroalkyl substances (PFAS) — in food serviceware which contaminates compost and flame retardants in millions of sofas which will now require careful disposal.

 We promote the redesign of products, especially packaging, as a significant waste prevention measure.
 Mixed packaging (plastics and papers bonded together) cannot be recycled and excess packaging generates nuisance waste.
 Products designed with a cradle-to-cradle or circular economy approach conserves resources.
 Innovative use of bio-materials reduces toxicity and allows for cleaner composting.